hyungkyulee/til/git/setup.md

 Your public key has been saved in /c/Users/emmap1/.ssh/id_rsa.pub.
 The key fingerprint is: e7:94:d1:a3:02:ee:38:6e:a4:5e:26:a3:a9:f4:95:d4 emmap1@EMMA-PC
 ```
-> Enter and re-enter to set a passphrase (password).
-This will ask you to check your credential whenever you do git-related activities

-check the key files in the .ssh folder
 ```
 $ dir .ssh
 id_rsa id_rsa.pub